TL;DR

 The four restaurants in this guide are split between two cities:

-Minneapolis — Longfellow (Lake Street corridor): Both Gandhi Mahal (Curry in a Hurry) and Himalayan Restaurant are in Longfellow, within a mile of each other on or near Lake Street.
-If you're doing a South Minneapolis food tour, you can hit both.
+Minneapolis — Seward and Longfellow (south side corridor): Gandhi Mahal (3025 E Franklin Ave, Seward) and Himalayan Restaurant (2910 E Lake St, Longfellow) are both in south Minneapolis, within about a mile of each other.
+Gandhi Mahal is dinner-only; Himalayan is open for both lunch and dinner.
+If you're doing a South Minneapolis food tour, you can hit both in the same evening.

 Minneapolis — Uptown: Namaste Cafe is on Hennepin Avenue, walkable from the Uptown core and close to Lyn-Lake.
 Pairs well with dessert at Glam Doll Donuts a few blocks away.